wking/lesson-manager/01-scope-and-goals.md

 I agree with going for only open licenses and formats.
 We should use HTML as suggested by Raniere, as it is widely readable.
-This can include videos or an interactive Javascript applets.
+This can include videos and interactive Javascript "applets".
 We should strongly encourage anything that can be written/converted into HTML to be.

 ## Implementation: what to reuse